Appraisal and Marketing of Your Collection

 Q. Are your customers, dealers or collectors and how wide is your customer base?

 A. We sell to both dealers and collectors.
 Our customer base is worldwide with over 60,000 individuals to date and this is growing every day.
-The power of the internet gives access to millions of potential new customers, especially in emerging markets such as the Far East regions.
+The power of the internet gives access to millions of potential new customers all over the world.

 Q. Is there a minimum property value you will accept for sale?